rhviana/sdia/faq/03-openapi-swagger/faq-06-openapi-with-gdcr.md

        v
 [ EXECUTION TARGET ]
 ```
+### Security & Routing Invariants

+The **GDCR Framework** enforces a strict security boundary by decoupling client-side requests from backend-side execution.

-[!IMPORTANT]
+> [!IMPORTANT]
-Security Invariant: No backend URL is derived from client input; all routing is resolved via exact-match metadata lookup.
+> **Security Invariant:** No backend URL is ever derived from client input.
+All routing is resolved exclusively via **exact-match metadata lookup** within the Control Plane.

 ### Q5 – What are the benefits of using OpenAPI with GDCR?